FREQUENTLY ASKED QUESTIONS

 CAN THE consultation be done online?

 Please kindly note that we do not provide online consultations anymore as it was done due to COVID-19 situation.
-Now that the restrictions have been lifted we are happy to see you in our offices in New Jersey.
+Now that the restrictions have been lifted we are happy to see you in our offices in Manhattan, New York, and Miami.

 How many simulations does the consultation cover?